jwlord05/project_template/README.md

 ## General Introduction

+Cities today experience public health issues related to transportation including unnecessary traffic deaths, pedestrian injuries, air pollution, and seditary lifestyles.
+Cars cause costly road damage, congestion, and oil dependence.
+The total bill for traffic congestion, pollution and accidents for example has been estimated at EUR 502 billion per year across the EU Member States (INFRAS, 2000).
+Cars also require parking spaces that take up land in already limited space in cities that can utilize the land for green projects such as building parks and planting tress.

 A smart city, or “eco-city” promotes the health and prosperity of its citizenry.
 The creation of green space within an eco-city is allowed by eliminating vehicular traffic in urban areas.
 This idea of transforming areas into green space has several potential benefits.

 •	Reduced carbon emissions mean that the air will be less polluted and cleaner for pedestrians